arkap1502/password-making/README.md

-# ALTRON // Password Inspector
+# ALTRON Password Inspector

-A single-file, client-side password generator and strength checker with a futuristic HUD-style interface.
+A little password generator + strength checker I built with a sci-fi HUD look, done as one self-contained HTML file.
+No backend, no build tools, no installs — just open it in a browser.

+## Why

+Most password generator sites you find online look the same and half of them you don't fully trust with what you type into them.
+This one runs 100% in your browser tab.
+Nothing you generate or type ever leaves the page — open dev tools and check the network tab if you don't believe me, there's nothing to see because there are no requests being made.

-## What it does
+## What's in it

-- **Generate** — builds a cryptographically random password from a length you choose (4–64, via slider or number box) and a mix of character pools (lowercase, uppercase, digits, punctuation).
-The output field stays blank until you press **Generate Password**, and clears again on **Clear**.
-- **Check your own password** — a separate field where you can type or paste any password to see its strength, without ever touching the generator.
-- **Strength meter** — a 5-segment bar scored on: lowercase present, uppercase present, digit present, punctuation present, length ≥ 15.
-Bands run Weak → Weak → Average → Strong → Very strong.
-Both the generator and the checker use the same scoring logic, independently.
-- **Show / Copy** — each password field has its own Show button (toggles masking), placed directly under its bar.
-The generated password also gets a Copy button that copies to the clipboard and shows a brief confirmation.
-- **Robot indicator** — a small animated robot idles with a scanning-eye/blink animation, and switches to a faster "thinking" pulse while a password is being generated.
-- **HUD background** — an animated radial interface built from spinning concentric rings, tick marks, and hex outlines, rendered with SVG and CSS, styled after a sci-fi HUD look.
-Automatically disables its animations if the OS "reduce motion" setting is on.

-## Privacy / security notes

-- Everything runs **entirely in the browser tab**.
-No password, generated or typed, is ever sent over the network — there are no network calls in this file at all.
-- Random generation uses the Web Crypto API (`crypto.getRandomValues`), not `Math.random()`, so output is suitable for real secrets.
-- The strength check is a simple local rule-of-thumb (character variety + length), not a breach-database or leaked-password check.
-It won't catch things like reused or dictionary-based passwords.
-- Nothing is stored — passwords exist only in memory in the page and disappear on refresh or Clear.
+**Generate a password**
+Pick a length (drag the slider or just type a number, 4 to 64), choose which character types you want in the mix — lowercase, uppercase, digits, punctuation — and hit Generate Password.
+The field starts empty and stays that way until you actually generate something, so there's no default password sitting there when you load the page.
+Show reveals it, Copy grabs it for your clipboard, Clear wipes it.

+**Check a password you already have**
+Separate box below the generator.
+Type or paste a password in and watch the strength meter update live.
+Same Show/Clear buttons, kept totally separate from the generator so pasting something here never touches what you generated above.

+**The little robot**
+Sits up top next to the title, blinks and looks around when idle, then does a faster "thinking" animation while a password is being generated.
+Purely decorative, but it makes the wait (half a second, on purpose, so it doesn't feel instant/fake) feel like something's actually happening.

+**The background**
+Animated HUD-style rings spinning at different speeds, tick marks, some hex outlines, a pulsing core in the middle — all SVG and CSS, no images.
+Turns itself off if your OS has reduced motion turned on.

+## How strength is scored

+Nothing fancy — one point each for: has a lowercase letter, has an uppercase letter, has a digit, has punctuation, is 15+ characters long.
+That's out of 5, mapped to Weak / Weak / Average / Strong / Very strong.
+It's a quick sanity check, not a real security audit — it won't know if your password is "Password123!" and has been in every breach dump since 2019.
+For that you'd want something like Have I Been Pwned.

 ## Files

-- `altron-password-inspector.html` — the entire app (HTML, CSS, and JavaScript in one file).
-Open it directly in any modern browser; no build step or server required.

-## Usage

-1. Open `altron-password-inspector.html` in a browser.
-2. **To generate:** set a length, pick which character types to include (at least one must stay on), click **Generate Password**, then **Show** (under the bar) to reveal it or **Copy** to copy it.
-3. **To check an existing password:** type or paste it into the "Check your own password" field and read the strength meter as you type; use **Show** underneath to reveal what you typed.

-## Customizing

-All values live in one HTML file:
+- `altron-password-inspector.html` — everything.
+Just double-click it or drag it into a browser tab.

+## Poking around the code

-- Colors and fonts are CSS variables at the top of the `<style>` block (`--cyan`, `--amber`, `--bg`, etc.).
+- Colors/fonts are CSS variables right at the top of the `<style>` tag if you want to reskin it.
-- The character pools used for generation are defined in the `pools` object near the top of the `<script>` block.
+- The character sets for generation are in the `pools` object near the top of the `<script>` tag.
-- The strength scoring rules are in the `strength()` function.
+- The scoring logic is in the `strength()` function — easy to swap for something stricter (zxcvbn, entropy-based scoring, whatever) if you want more than the quick 5-point check.
-- The HUD background rings, tick counts, and hex spots are generated in `buildHud()` and `buildHexField()`.
+- The background rings/hex bits get built in `buildHud()` and `buildHexField()` — change the numbers in `ringDefs` if you want more or fewer rings, different speeds, etc.

+Generation itself uses `crypto.getRandomValues()`, not `Math.random()` — worth keeping if you ever fork this, since `Math.random()` isn't safe for anything you actually care about protecting.